Trailer Registration Fees by State

 The published "GVWR" on the trailer's manufacturer plate is what determines the tier — not the actual loaded weight.
 A 6,000-lb-GVWR cargo trailer pays the 3,000-7,000 tier even if you've never loaded it past 4,000.

 Year-1 registration cost for a 3,500-lb GVWR enclosed cargo trailer (typical size class for a small-business contractor or vendor).
-Excludes county add-ons, includes title fee amortized over the first cycle.
+Excludes county add-ons, includes the one-time title fee paid at first registration.
 Based on published 2026 state DMV fee schedules.

 | Rank | State | Year-1 cost | Cycle | Notes |